cboettig/ews-review/manuscript.md

 challenge and has attracted justifiably widespread attention among both theoretical and empirical communities.
 Nonetheless, our understanding of early warning signals is still in its infancy.
-Thus far, our best understanding and empirical experience lies in transitions that are driven by saddle-node (also called fold) bifurcations.
+Thus far, our best understanding and empirical experience lies in transitions that are driven by saddle-node bifurcations.

 While saddle-node bifurcations may be common, they represent only part of the potential mechanisms for rapid regime shift.
 Occupying the center of our